Let’s get into the cash-rich technology sector today with a Microsoft dividend stock analysis.

-- Cloud-based software, services, platforms and content
+- Cloud-based software, services, platforms, and content

 - Support and consulting services

-Microsoft stock trades under the stock symbol MSFT.
+Finally, Microsoft stock trades under the stock symbol MSFT.

 |1 Year||3 Years||5 Years||7 Years|

-Growth from new products and services.
-This has been critical as the product life cycle of its popular Windows operating system matured over the past decade.
+Growth from new products and services has been important.
+Because the product life cycle of its popular Windows operating system matured over the past decade.